Neutrino quantum kinetics in two spatial dimensions: Discussion and outlook

 We have presented the solution of the QKEs in $(2+1+1)$ dimensions, including two spatial dimensions, one neutrino momentum angle (focusing on mono-energetic neutrinos), and time.
 The neutrino angular distributions are computed through neutral and charged current interaction terms entering the collisional kernel in the QKEs.
 We have tracked the neutrino flavor evolution during neutrino decoupling from matter (with isotropic angular distributions at the innermost radius, that consistently evolve becoming forward peaked as the radius increases).
 As already pointed out in Refs.~\cite{Shalgar:2019qwg,Padilla-Gay:2020uxa,Shalgar:2024gjt,Shalgar:2020wcx,Nagakura:2023xhc,Xiong:2024tac,Xiong:2022vsy,Nagakura:2023wbf,Nagakura:2022qko,Martin:2021xyl,Johns:2021qby,Kato:2021cjf}, the non-trivial interplay among advection, collisions, and flavor conversion shapes the quasi-steady state configuration achieved by neutrinos.

-Figure~\ref{Fig:polar_heatmap_comp} summarizes our findings for the $\nu_e$ quasi-steady state configurations for Case 1 (top panels) and Case 2 (bottom panels, presented in Appendix~\ref{app:example} and obtained for a collision term leading to different $\bar\nu_e$ emission with respect to Case 1).
+Figure~\ref{Fig:polar_heatmap_comp} summarizes our findings for the $\nu_e$ quasi-steady state configurations for Case 1 (top panels) and Case 2 (bottom panels, presented in Appendix~\ref{App:example} and obtained for a collision term leading to different $\bar\nu_e$ emission with respect to Case 1).
+Animations of the flavor evolution for all configurations investigated in this work are available \href{https://sid.erda.dk/share_redirect/A8yryUX901/index.html}{here}.
 At the innermost radii, the angular distributions for all flavors are isotropic, and flavor conversion is triggered above $\simeq 20$~km.
 In the absence of any perturbations (left panels) and despite the difference in the neutrino self-interaction Hamiltonian between the 2D and 1D simulation setups, our findings are qualitatively comparable with Cases C and B presented in Ref.~\cite{Shalgar:2022lvv} (except for a small left-right asymmetry in $\theta$ appearing in 2D).
 This implies that the quasi-steady state flavor configuration is independent of $\Theta$ to a good approximation.

 In order to mimic fluctuations occurring in the neutrino and matter backgrounds, we introduce perturbations in the vacuum term of the Hamiltonian (affecting all flavors equally) or in the collision term (in the emission term of $\nu_e$ and $\bar\nu_e$).
 In both scenarios, the presence of perturbations contributes to break the symmetry in $\Theta$, giving rise to $\Theta$-dependent quasi-steady state configurations.